Generic Name: sildenafil (sil-DEN-a-fil)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Diarrhea; dizziness; flushing; headache; muscle aches; nausea; nosebleed; numb or tingling skin; stuffy or runny nose; trouble sleeping; upset stomach.
+Diarrhea; dizziness; flushing; headache; muscle aches; nausea; nosebleed; sore throat; stuffy or runny nose; trouble sleeping; upset stomach; vomiting.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.